SunCCNY/NAIRR-SMLM/README.md

 Due to its highly informational and computational efficiency, an AI built on neural network and deep learning is particularly suitable to serve as a localization algorithm in SMLM.

 # Datasets
+## Type of datasets
+In each case, there are three datasets for AI training, validating and testing, respectively.

 ## Components
 Each dataset consists of two components: